rkgofiitk/academic-issues.github.io/Topics/stateOfSchoolEducation.md

 wanted to convey.

-Jharkhand is carved mainly from Santhal Parganas and Chhotnagpur divisions of the then southern Bihar.
-The prominent tribal leader Birsa Munda's birth anniversary falls on November 15.
-New Jharkhand state was founded on November 15, 2000, to coincide with Birsa Munda's birth anniversary.
-Birsa Munda was a tribal freedom fighter and a religious movement leader in the late 19th century.
-The airport at Ranchi is known as Birsa Munda Airport.
-For more details about Birsa Munda, the readers may refer to the [wikipedia page](https://en.wikipedia.org/wiki/Birsa_Munda).
-Recently, during random browsing of youtube channels, I came across a video on the state of primary and middle school education in Jharkhand.
-The place where the anchor shot the video is probably somewhere in Palamau District.
-It gives revealing details of the abject state of the state's primary and middle school education.
-The anchor presented the video in a local dialect of Hindi, which was challenging to comprehend in every detail.
-However, how he presented the video leaves no doubt about the message he wanted to convey.

 Let me first dwell a bit on the video before focusing on the issues that the anchor wanted to bring out.
 The school in the video is a govt run middle school.
 It had an enrollment of 450, according to the school coordinator.
 The school employs four teachers against a sanctioned strength of eight.
 About 120 students are registered for class 8, but the classroom can